mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 A variety of language translators are used by Travellers throughout Charted Space.
-Many are software systems downloaded to a Traveller's personal comm, using its sound pickups and outputs to provide two- way translation.
+Many are software systems downloaded to a Traveller's personal comm, using its sound pickups and outputs to provide two-way translation.
 Scouts will usually have a few useful languages on their comms but those engaged in contact or liaison work need a more generally-capable device.
 The IISS Translation Analysis Unit, or TAU, contains a database of hundreds of languages and other communication